Tokyo Olympics digest: Alexander Zverev to play for gold after Novak Djokovic upset | DW | 30.07.2021

 German tennis star Alexander Zverev is set to play for the gold medal in men's singles after shocking Novak Djokovic 1-6, 6-3, 6-1 in the semifinals.

-The upset ended Djokovic's bid at a Golden Slam — winning all four tennis Grand Slams and an Olympic gold.
-The Serbian superstar had previously won the Australian Open, French Open and Wimbledon tennis tournaments.
+The upset ended Djokovic's bid for a Golden Slam — winning all four tennis Grand Slams and an Olympic gold in the same year.
+The Serbian superstar has so far won the Australian Open, French Open and Wimbledon tennis tournaments in 2021.

+Yet Djokovic will now have to make do with a bronze medal, at best.
+He'll face Carreno Busta in the podium-place play-off this Saturday.
+Despite having won a joint-record 20 Grand Slams in his career, Djokovic has never won an Olympic medal before.
+His fourth place finish at London 2012 is his best effort so far.

+Zverev, meanwhile, becomes the first German to reach an Olympic tennis final since the 2000 Games, where Tommy Haas lost to Russia's Yevgeny Kafelnikov.
+The 24-year-old will face Russian 12th seed Karen Khachanov on Sunday.

 Ryan Murphy has lost both of his Olympic backstroke titles to Evgeny Rylov of the Russian Olympic Committee